 Will 1114984-00-B work on Highland Model 3 or Juniper Model Y?

 Yes on both.
 Tesla kept the same part number for the refreshed Highland Model 3 (2024+) and Juniper Model Y (2026+).
-What changed is the install procedure — the refreshed cars require front-bumper-area routing that pre-refresh models don't.
+What changed is the install procedure — on the refresh cars the module mounts behind the front bumper (the connector routes through the frunk near the washer reservoir) rather than in the overhead console, and reaching it usually means pulling the front bumper.
 Hardware compatibility is unchanged.
 If you have a Highland or Juniper Tesla, expect either Tesla Service install at full price or a meaningfully harder DIY than the pre-refresh procedure.
-Some owners on Tesla Motors Club report 1-2 hour DIY install times on Highland vs 20-minute installs on pre-Highland.
+Some owners on Tesla Motors Club report 1-2 hour DIY install times on Highland vs 20-minute installs on pre-Highland, and several describe fabricating their own bracket because there's no factory mount point up front.

 What's the difference between 1114984-00-A and 1114984-00-B?